Hello. What can we help you with?

 Lending digital titles

-audiobooks, you can choose to lend titles for 7, 14, or 21 days.
+Your institution can choose the lending period for each type of content in your collection (ebooks, audiobooks, magazines, and videos).
+For ebooks, audiobooks, and magazines, you can choose to lend titles for 7, 14, or 21 days.
 For videos, choose from 3, 5, or 7 days.

 Some publishers reserve the right to set a lending period, which will override your institution’s preferred settings.

-About software, devices, and features
+About apps, software, and devices

-- Tablets (Android, iOS, Windows)
+- Tablets (Android, iOS, Windows tablets, Fire tablets)

-- Smartphones (Android, iOS, Windows Phone)
+- Smartphones (Android, iOS)

 - Windows and Mac computers

-- Kindle Devices
+- Kindle devices

-- MP3 Players
+- MP3 players